ZLMediaKit/Github-AI-Assistant/README.md

 - [x] Automatically translate specified discussions into English
 - [x] Automatically translate specified pull requests into English
 - [x] Batch translate all issues/discussions/pull requests of a repository into English
-- [x] Option to use GPT4 or GEMINI-PRO model for translation
+- [x] Option to use GPT4 or GEMINI-PRO/GEMINI-FLASH models for translation (or any model compatible with the openAI interface)
 - [x] Preserve original text after translation to English
 - [x] Automatically add tags to translated content to prevent duplicate translations
 - [x] Built-in webhook server for automatic translation of issues/discussions/pull requests into English
+- [x] Support pre-translation by modifying json files in the data directory
+- [x] Use asynchronous coroutines for translation to improve efficiency
+- [x] Provide two translation backends: sentence splitting translation or direct translation, and support custom translation backends
+-

 ## Deployment